-Since most of us are self-distancing, staying in quarantine and working from home, there's no reason to wear makeup daily.
-Take advantage of this time to let your skin breathe and tackle all of those pesky pimples that don't seem to disappear.
+Since most of us are still social distancing, staying in quarantine and working from home, there's usually no reason to wear makeup on a daily basis.
+Take advantage of this time by letting your skin breathe and start tackling all of those pesky pimples that never seem to disappear.

-While there are a bunch of acne spot treatments on the market, finding one that actually works can be quite a challenge.
-To help you with your research, TODAY asked a handful of dermatologists and an esthetician about the best acne spot treatments to get your skin clear ASAP.
+While there are tons of acne spot treatments on the market, finding one that actually works can be quite a challenge.
+To help you with your research, Shop TODAY asked a handful of dermatologists and an esthetician about the best acne spot treatments to help clear up your skin in a hurry.

-From pimple patches to drying lotions, you'll achieve a glowy complexion in no time.
+From pimple patches to drying lotions, you'll achieve a glowing complexion in no time.

 Dermatologist Dr. Hadley King recommends looking for acne-fighting and anti-inflammatory ingredients, like this formula from AcneFree.
 This spot treatment contains 10% micro-benzoyl peroxide and calming ingredients like chamomile, ginger and sea whip.
 Best of all?
-It works on all types of acne, says King.
+It works on all types of acne.

 In addition to benzoyl peroxide's pimple-banishing powers, this product is lightweight, absorbs quickly and won't dry out your face.
-"It’s also oil-free and non-comedogenic, so it won’t clog pores and cause more breakouts," noted Sperling.
+"It’s also oil-free and non-comedogenic, so it won’t clog pores and cause more breakouts," Sperling said.

-Sperling recommends incorporating it into your usual routine for the best results.
-"Use this one to two times daily with your morning and nighttime skin care regimen."
+She also recommends using it up to two times daily with your morning and nighttime skin care regimen.

-This cult-favorite blemish busting lotion is another great way to get rid of all of your unforgiving blemishes.
-Formulated with salicylic acid, calamine and sulfur, esthetician Candace Marino swears by this drying lotion.
+This cult-favorite breakout buster is another great way to get rid of all of your unforgiving blemishes.
+Esthetician Candace Marino swears by this drying lotion formulated with salicylic acid, calamine and sulfur.